-Please click here to download a copy of the latest Local Planning Scheme Text and Maps from the Planning WA website.
-(It
+Copy of the latest Local Planning Scheme Text and Maps from the Planning WA website.

 The Planning and Development (Local Planning Schemes) Regulations 2015, affect arrangements for local planning strategies, schemes and amendments.
 The Regulations introduce a set of Deemed Provisions that have been incorporated into Local Planning Scheme No. 8.

-If you have any queries in relation to the Scheme please contact the City of Bunbury on (08) 9792 7000 and ask to speak to a duty planner.
+If you have any queries in relation to the Scheme please contact the City of Bunbury and ask to speak to a duty planner.